Copa Aldao: History

 Originally, a single-legged format was adopted, with the match played in Argentina and Uruguay in alternative year.
 But in 1940, Boca Juniors left the field when the match, played at Montevideo, was at a draw of 2–2 and headed for extra-time.
 The title was awarded to Nacional at first, yet later on both associations did not defined clearly the champions of this year.
 Asociación Uruguaya de Fútbol (AUF) and Argentine Football Association (AFA) studied the situation on 22 January 1941, and announced that a two-legged format would be adopted in the following seasons.
 The finals should be disputed before the beginning of the next season.
 Only players that had been part of the domestic champion squads could be included.
 Since then, the competition was played two-legged exception made of the 1942 edition, when the second leg was not played and the trophy was not awarded.

 Schedule problems forced teams of both countries to quit the Aldao Cup during the 1950s, thus the competition was discontinued until 1959.
 One last attempt was made to rekindle the championship in 1955 in a match between Nacional and River Plate.
 However, the final was not disputed until four years later and the second leg was never played; therefore, the title was not officially proclaimed.
 As a result, to the schedule congestion of the growing national leagues (as well as the creation of the new continental club tournament, the Copa Libertadores de América) the Copa Aldao became redundant and was never played again.

+List of champions

 Finals

 Below is a list with all the finals played.
 Since 1941, it was ruled that the cup would be defined in two legs.